apache/db-jdo/HowToReleaseJDO.md

 consists of a compressed source (e.g. zip file) and associated checksums and signatures.
 It is copied into a release directory, from which it is staged and tested.
-Once approved by a formal vote of the DB PMC, it is copied to the officiel Apache distribution infrastructure and propagated to mirror servers around the world.
+Once approved by a formal vote of the DB PMC, it is copied to the official Apache distribution infrastructure and propagated to mirror servers around the world.

 The process is performed by a release manager with cooperation from